-Although a wild animal, whether tamed or untamed, may be regarded as property1, neither it nor its carcase can be the subject of theft if the animal is not tamed or ordinarily kept in captivity2 unless either it has been reduced into possession by or on behalf of someone other than the taker, and possession of it has not since been lost or abandoned, or it is in course of being reduced into possession by another person
+Although a wild animal, whether tamed or untamed, may be regarded as property1, neither it nor its carcase can be the subject of theft if the animal is not tamed or ordinarily kept in captivity2 unless either it has been reduced into possession by or on behalf of someone other than the taker, and possession of it has not since been lost or abandoned, or it is in course of being reduced into possession by another person3.
+Thus, a person who kills and carries away a wild

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.